 - Removal of supernumerary (extra) teeth.
 It is not unusual for extra teeth to grow behind or in front of baby or permanent teeth.

-Sometimes they don’t cause any issues, but in other situations, they must be removed.
-If a patient is getting an implant, any teeth blocking the implant site must be taken out as well.
+Sometimes these conditions don’t cause any issues, but in other situations, they must be removed.
+If a patient is getting a dental implant, any teeth blocking the implant site must be taken out as well.

 Like we said earlier, we understand how hard it can be for parents to put their child in a situation where they have to have a procedure that includes anesthesia done, even if it’s just cosmetic dental implants for missing adult teeth, or a typical wisdom tooth extraction.
 But the reason some oral surgeons specialize in pediatric maxillofacial surgeries is because often these interventions are much easier for the child to recover from the earlier in the child’s development they’re performed.
 That’s one of the main reasons we’ve made it a priority to specialize in pediatric oral surgery and aftercare.